Taking the Security out of Security Questions

 2. Don't force a user to fill in the questions as mandatory.
 If the user doesn't want to, they shouldn't have to.
 Of course, feel free to ridicule the user if they then forget their password, but it was at least the user's choice.

-3. Hash the answer, and salt the hash before storing.
+3. Hash the answer, salt the hash, and strengthen it before storing.

 5. If the user doesn't have access to the email, or can't remember the question answer, don't use an automated process.
 Get another human involved to verify who the person is.